 In the bottom left of the JOYSTICK graphic is the mode type.
 There are two options; ABS and REL.
 ABS (Absolute Mode) follows (and transmits the values as modulation sources from) the JOYSTICK movement on a 1:1 ratio.
 When you release the JOYSTICK, the blue circle will snap back to the center.
 If you press dark grey button under the red MOTION button, it will toggle the mode between ABS and REL (Relative Mode).
 In REL mode, the JOYSTICK will ‘push’ the blue circle (and the transmitted values) around but will not reset it to the center when you release the JOYSTICK.

-In ABS mode, you can press and hold the red MOTION button and it will sample the XY movements from the JOYSTICK as you move it, then continuously loop the captured values.
+You can press and hold the RED MOTION button and it will sample the XY movements from the JOYSTICK as you move it, then continuously loop the captured values.
 To clear the buffer, quickly press the red MOTION button once and it shold create a buffer of zero length, thus stopping any movement (make sure you are NOT touching the joystick in this case, or it will record the position it is in for the reset value).
-The nature of how REL mode works (more of additive the location) doesn’t really translate to use with MOTION recording.
-To clear an accidental MOTION capture in REL mode, first switch to ABS mode, and then quickly tap the red MOTION button once.

 Pressing the DISPLAY button again will take you to the FILES page, where you can see the filenames of the GLSL fragment shaders that are being used for the NODES in the current NODE SET.
 In our example, it looks like this: